 Which org are you more likely to tell your friends about?

 Historically, the web has been a very self-centered place.
 Organizations viewed websites as an opportunity to speak about themselves – if the person visiting the website found value in content, great.
 If not, no problem.

 Recently there has been a shift towards making websites revolve around the website visitor instead of the organization.
 Why should the visitor care about your organization?
 Why are they important to your organization?

-However, a website can be much more than just an online brochure!
-A website visitor is an opportunity to provide an experience rich with content, exploration, & branding.
 More than just an informational resource, your website can become a powerful branding tool – an experience rather than a transaction.
 Keeping this in mind, you can explore adjusting your website’s navigation to better speak to your audience.
-In this case, the site navigation could be changed to…
+Using the community garden example above, the site navigation could be …

 - Our Story